crabnebula-dev/broken-navigator/challenges/space-navigator/1/README.md

 - The tauri configuration
 - format of the password/flag
-- (optional) directory listing of files/subfolders in the `navigation/logs` folder
+- directory listing of files/subfolders in the `navigation/logs` folder

 ## Flag